henrywu2019/BentoML/docs/source/deployment/clipper.rst

 It provides a powerful way to orchestrate ML model containers and supports features such as `micro batching`_ which is critical for building low latency online model serving systems.

-BentoML makes it easier to build custom containers that can be deployed to Clipper, users can easily add Clipper specify API inputs to their prediction service created with BentoML, and deploy them into clipper cluster.
+Kappa makes it easier to build custom containers that can be deployed to Clipper, users can easily add Clipper specify API inputs to their prediction service created with Kappa, and deploy them into clipper cluster.
-In this guide, we will demonstrate how to deploy a scikit-learn model to clipper, using BentoML.
+In this guide, we will demonstrate how to deploy a scikit-learn model to clipper, using Kappa.

 .. _micro batching: https://www.usenix.org/system/files/conference/nsdi17/nsdi17-crankshaw.pdf